tonghuikang/notes/sutd-artificial-intelligence/README.md

 - P - a set of proportional variables
 - O - a set of operators, each is a 3-tuple (pre, add, del)
   - pre - facts that must be true before the action can be performed (precondition)
-    - How about facts that must be false
+    - How about facts that must be false?
   - add - facts that will change to true when the action is performed (postcondition)
   - del - facts that will change to false when the action is performed (postcondition)
 - I - initial state of the world